 3 — Frosting For Your DIY Gingerbread Houses!

 The frosting is a key element for any good DIY gingerbread house!
-It not only sticks on decorations but also adds another element of creativity, allowing for all sorts of fun designs.
+It not only sticks to decorations but also adds another element of creativity, allowing for all sorts of fun designs.
 Get the kids swirling!

 I usually always make extra frosting just in case someone needs more… which usually happens!
 You can also make different colors this way too!

 4 — Setting Up Your Build Area

-When laying out your diy gingerbread house-building stations, make sure you’ve allowed enough room for everyone.
-People want to have fun so they will room to spread out their decorations and elbow room for piping!
+When laying out your DIY gingerbread house-building stations, ensure you’ve allowed enough room for everyone.
+People want to have fun, so they will have room to spread out their decorations and elbow room for piping!

 Place all of the candy out in little dishes on the table so that it’s easy for everyone to grab and see what they have to use.
 It also makes a really festive Willy Wonka-ish layout that kids go crazy over!!